-You will be empowered by internationally renowned faculty to explore new avenues for self-expression, collaboration and community action.
+Are you fascinated by the intersection of diverse media and diverse people?
+Join our internationally renowned faculty and come explore new avenues for self-expression, collaboration and community action.

-Students of the intermedia art concentration study traditional and emerging forms and orientations, including performance, installation, 3D fabrication, digital sculpture, public and place-based art, digital animation, and experimental and documentary video.
+The BFA program in art with a concentration in intermedia studies educates students in traditional and emerging forms and orientations, including performance, installation, 3D fabrication, digital sculpture, public and place-based art, digital animation, and experimental and documentary video.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.